TimMcCool/scratchattach/wiki/home.md

 *Download Python here if you don't have it: https://www.python.org/downloads/*

 # Installation
+The scratchattach library can be installed using pip (the python package manager).
+To do this, either:

 Run the following command in your command prompt
 / shell: